Niger Food Guide

 Ginger Drink/Jinja

 Ginger drink, known as Jinja, is a popular refreshing beverage in Niger.
-It is made by blending fresh ginger with water, sugar, and sometimes other spices like cloves or mint.
-It is often served chilled and is a common drink during hot weather.
-Ginger drink has a spicy and invigorating flavor and is believed to have health benefits.
+Made by blending fresh ginger with water, sugar, and sometimes other spices like cloves or mint.
+Often served chilled and is a common drink during hot weather.
+Has spicy and invigorating flavor and is believed to have health benefits.

 Hibiscus tea, called Bissap, is a popular beverage in Niger.
-It is made by steeping dried hibiscus flowers in hot water with sugar and sometimes other spices like mint or ginger.
-It has a tart and refreshing flavor and is often served chilled.
-Bissap is a common drink during social gatherings and celebrations.
+Made by steeping dried hibiscus flowers in hot water with sugar and sometimes other spices like mint or ginger.
+Has tart and refreshing flavor and is often served chilled.
+Common drink during social gatherings and celebrations.

 Millet Drink/Kunun Zaki

-Kunun Zaki is a popular non-alcoholic beverage made from millet.
-Millet is soaked, ground, and then fermented to create a slightly tangy and refreshing drink.
-It is often flavored with spices like ginger, cloves, or pepper.
-Kunun Zaki is a common drink during hot weather and is also consumed during special occasions.
+Kunun Zaki is a popular non-beverage made from millet.
+Millet is soaked, ground, and then fermented to create slightly tangy and refreshing drink.
+Often flavored with spices like ginger, cloves, or pepper.
+Common drink during hot weather and consumed during special occasions.